"Baseball fans love numbers. They love to swirl them around their mouths like Bordeaux wine." - Pat Conroy

 The 2003 publication of Michael Lewis's bestseller, Moneyball, which chronicled the Oakland A's and their iconoclastic and sabermetrically-inclined general manager, Billy Beane, brought the influence of sabermetrics in major league front offices to the masses.
 Reaction to the book was both intensely positive and negative, but there can be little doubt that as a result, more major league front offices incorporated statistics (or the advice of statistical analysts) into their decision-making process.

 Two of Beane's former assistants with the A's, Paul DePodesta and J.P.
 Ricciardi, worked as General Managers, themselves (of the Los Angeles Dodgers and Toronto Blue Jays, respectively).
 Theo Epstein of the Boston Red Sox, who was hired after Beane turned down the job, is also known to espouse sabermetric principles.
-Statistically-inclined individuals are also known to be employed by the New York Mets, St. Louis Cardinals, New York Yankees, San Diego Padres, Seattle Mariners, and Arizona Diamondbacks.
+Other clubs that were pionners in hiring statistically-inclined personne include the New York Mets, St. Louis Cardinals, New York Yankees, San Diego Padres, Seattle Mariners, and Arizona Diamondbacks, but by the mid 2010s, every major league team had an analytics department conducting proprietary sabermetric studies, and other sports were following suit.

 "Baseball statistics are like a girl in a bikini.
 They show a lot, but not everything." - Toby Harrah